idesignpbp/public-api-documentation/source/includes/_materials.md

 ## Material Resources

 The current materials are Buttons, Felts, Labels, Piping, Suedes, Threads, Trouser Trim, and Zippers.
 Each material has its own endpoint, but they all work in a nearly identical way and provide the same routes and parameters.
-The only exception is Threads, which also returns and can be filtered on a code.
+There are a few exceptions as shown below.

-### Buttons, Felts, Labels, Piping, Suedes, Threads, Trouser Trim, Zippers
+### Buttons, Felts, Suedes

 ```json
 # Standard Object - Used in a resource collection